 Copies could then be fabricated, and as enough is now known about the reeds used on auloi, such copies could be played.
 With the completion of reasonably accurate copies, the musical potential of such instruments could be rediscovered, adding immeasurably to the knowledge of music in the Roman period.

 See below for updates as treatment progresses.

-This project is funded by generous donations from members of the Visiting Committees of the Department of Musical Instruments, Art of the Ancient World, and Conservation and Collections Management.
+This project is funded by generous donations from members of the Visiting Committees of the Departments of Musical Instruments, Art of the Ancient World, and Conservation and Collections Management.